How to use

 Desktop

-To use the above file and folder names, select them from Clibor’s history.
+To use these file and folder names, simply select them from Clibor’s history.

 Save all clipboard history to text

-Right-click the Clibor icon on the menu bar and click “Multiple selection of history”.
+Right-click the Clibor icon in the menu bar and select “Multiple Selection of History”.

-On the screen that appears, select all of the histories and click the “Concatenate” button.
+In the selection screen, select all history entries and click the “Concatenate” button.

 Copied title and URL